rjb-sophos/dns-diagnostics/README.md

    1. Secondly by using the system DNS resolver settings

+   1. Finally by querying the region-specific POPs directly (to retrieve per-region latency numbers)

 After the tests, it runs a couple more diagnostic commands

 - Outputs a prioritized list of interfaces together with their DNS settings, to help check if the device is configured correctly or if Windows may be directing queries to other services